Meniscectomy for a Meniscus Tear

 Why It Is Done

-If a meniscus tear is causing pain or swelling, it probably means that torn pieces of the meniscus need to be removed.
+If a meniscus tear is causing pain or swelling, your doctor may recommend surgery to have the torn pieces of the meniscus removed.
 The edges will be surgically shaved to make the remaining meniscus smooth.
 Your surgeon will try to preserve as much meniscal tissue as possible.
 This can help prevent long-term degeneration of your knee and allow you to return to full activities.

 To decide whether to remove all or part of your meniscus, the doctor will look at the location, length, tear pattern, and stability of the tear as well as the condition of the whole meniscus.
 Your surgeon will also consider the condition of the entire knee, your age, and any age- or injury-related degeneration.